constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 # General settings which apply to all satellites
 confidentiality = "TOPSECRET"

-[satellites.Mariner9]
+[satellites.Mariner]
-# Settings which apply to all satellites of type "Mariner9"
+# Settings which apply to all satellites of type "Mariner"
 sample_period = 3.0

-[satellites.Mariner9.Device1]
+[satellites.Mariner.Nine]
-# Settings which only apply to the satellite with name "Mariner9.Device1"
+# Settings which only apply to the satellite with name "Mariner.Nine"
 voltage = 5
 current = 0.1
 ```